Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Results for 1982-1999 Dataset

-The 0.999 quantiles ${Q}^P_{0.999}$ of the full predictive loss distribution for several portfolios are shown in Table 5.
-Here, equal weights $w_j=1/J, j=1,\ldots,J$ are assumed and the portfolios differ only in the number of borrowers $J$.
-The highest number $J=5350$ is the actual number of firms in the last year of the 18 years with observed data.
-The qauntiles ${Q}^P_{0.999}$ in Table 5 were computed using Algorithm 2.
-For $J=\infty$, instead of using Step 2 of Algorithm 2, the loss $L$ is computed using formula (\ref{eqn_infL2}) for the limiting case of a large portfolio.
-Clearly from Table 5, the full predictive quantile $Q^P_{0.999}$ decreases with the number of firms $J$, reaching a limiting value at $J=\infty$.
+Table \ref{tab5} shows the 0.999 quantile ${Q}^P_{0.999}$ of the full predictive loss density $f_{L_{T+1}}(\cdot|\bm{y})$ (the density of loss given data only, where parameters are integrated out; see Section 4.1), in the case of portfolios with a different number of borrowers $J$ assuming equal weights $w_1=\cdots=w_J=1/J$.
+The highest number $J=5000$ is close to the actual number of firms in the last year of the 18 year dataset.
+The qauntiles ${Q}^P_{0.999}$ in Table \ref{tab5} were computed using Algorithm 2.
+At $J=\infty$, instead of using Step 2 of Algorithm 2, the loss $L$ is calculated using formula (\ref{eqn_infL2}) for the limiting case of a large portfolio.
+Clearly from Table \ref{tab5}, the quantile $Q^P_{0.999}$ decreases with the number of firms $J$, reaching a limiting value at $J=\infty$.
 The smaller quantile for the loss distribution of a larger portfolio is a diversification effect.
-Higher risks are assumed if the loan portfolio has a small number of borrowers, assuming homogeneous default and recovery characteristics for each borrower.
-Also, results in Table 5 indicate that approximating the portfolio loss $L$ in (1) by the limiting case formula (\ref{eqn_infL2}) is valid only if the number of borrowers is in the order of thousands.
-For instance at $J=500$ the full predictive quantile $Q^P_{0.999}$ is still $10\%$ larger than the limiting case for $J=\infty$.
+For instance for the period 1982-1999, at $J=500$ the full predictive quantile $Q^P_{0.999}$ is about $30\%$ lower than the case at $J=50$; the quantile $Q^P_{0.999}$ for the limiting case $J=\infty$ is about $4\%$ lower than for the $J=500$ case.

-The posterior density of the full predictive distribution for $L^\infty$ is shown in Figure 5.
-The full predictive quantile ${Q}^P_{0.999}$ at $J=\infty$ is more than twice as large as the $EC^{\infty}$ estimated by the approximate MLE (shown in Table 2), and it is also $20\%$ larger than the mean of $Q^{\infty}_\alpha ({\bm \Theta })$ (shown in Table 4).
-This illustrates that parameter uncertainty is very significant in determining proper capital charge in the one-factor credit risk model studied here.
+The posterior density of the full predictive distribution for $L^\infty$ is shown in Figure \ref{fig5}.
+The quantile of full predictive distribution ${Q}^P_{0.999}$ at $J=\infty$ is more than twice as large as the $EC^{\infty}$ estimated by the approximate MLE (shown in Table \ref{tab2}), and it is also $30\%$ larger than the posterior mean of $Q^{\infty}_{0.999} ({\bm \Theta })$ (shown in Table \ref{tab4}).
+This illustrates that parameter uncertainty is very significant in determining economic capital in the one-factor credit risk model studied here, which is not surprising given a small dataset of annual defaults and recoveries over 18 years.
+Also, this shows that the use of MLE may lead to a very significant underestimation in EC.

+To account for parameter uncertainty (due to finite sample size), we suggest that EC should be measured as the quantile ${Q}^P_{q}$ of the full predictive loss distribution rather than some point estimates based on MLEs or characteristics of the posterior for $Q^{\infty}_q ({\bm \Theta })$.
+The extra loading in EC due to parameter uncertainty can be defined by (\ref{param_extra_loading_forVaR}), i.e. the difference between ${Q}^P_{0.999}$ and posterior mean of $Q^{\infty}_{0.999} ({\bm \Theta })$.